Join listal

 When people hear Sylvester Stallone most people think of Rocky, but when I hear his name I instantly think Rambo.

-In First Blood, Stallone plays John Rambo, a ex Special Forces operative come back from the Vietnam war at first trying to find one of his last friends from his unit and after finding out that his friend was dead, Rambo starts to drift and comes to a town with a sheriff that doesn't like Rambo and arrests him for trying to go back into town for something to eat.
-Rambo is brought in the local jail and is really mistreated by the deputies and escapes and makes his way in to the near by mountains where he is chased by the sheriff's and later by the National Guard with nation wide media.
+In First Blood, Stallone plays John Rambo, an ex-Special Forces operative come back from the Vietnam war trying to find one of his last friends from his unit.
+But after finding out that his friend was dead, Rambo starts to drift and comes to a town with a sheriff that instantly dislikes Rambo and arrests him for vagrancy even though Rambo was just trying to go back into town for something to eat.
+Rambo is brought in the local jail and is mistreated by the deputies but escapes and makes his way in to the near by mountains where he is chased by the sheriffs and later by the National Guard with nation wide media coverage.

-I'm not going to spoil the end because its a great ending with a great message that says something that most Vietnam vets have wanted to say for years, that they are not baby killer, but men fighting for their countries freedoms.
+I'm not going to spoil the end because it's a great ending with a great message that says something that most Vietnam vets have wanted to say for years, that they are not baby killers, but men fighting for their countries freedoms.

-Acting in the movie, on everyones part, is superb even for a action film in it time.
+Acting in the movie, on everyone's part, is superb even for a action film of its time.

-Music is sometimes haunting and other times glories all fitting the moments their in.
+Music is sometimes haunting and other times glorious that is fitting the moments there in.

-Other effects, sound and visual, fit great and are never over the top giving the movie a more realistic feel then other movies of it's kind.
+Other effects, sound and visual, fit great and are never over the top which gives the movie a more realistic feel than other movies of its kind.

 0 comments, Reply to this entry